Sima Zadeh Bedoya, PsyD

 This is My World Workbook.second edition: Bethesda, MD: National Institutes of Mental Health 1-46, 2011. [ Book ]

-Dr. Zadeh is a research fellow in the Psychosocial Support and Research Program of the Behavioral Health Core of the Pediatric Oncology Branch.
-Prior to joining the NCI in 2009, Dr. Zadeh completed her pre-doctoral internship in clinical psychology in the Pediatric Behavioral Medicine program at Jackson Memorial Hospital.
-Dr. Zadeh’s early career was focused on pediatric chronic illness where she worked directly with HIV/AIDS, transplant (cardiac, renal, liver, and multi-visceral) and neurology.
+Dr. Zadeh Bedoya is a staff psychologist in the Psychosocial Support and Research Program of the Behavioral Health Core of the Pediatric Oncology Branch.
+Prior to joining the NCI in 2009, Dr. Zadeh Bedoya completed her pre-doctoral internship in clinical psychology in the Pediatric Behavioral Medicine program at Jackson Memorial Hospital.
+Dr. Zadeh Bedoya’s early career was focused on pediatric chronic illness where she worked directly with HIV/AIDS, transplants (cardiac, renal, liver, and multi-visceral) and neurology.

-Now working in the field of psycho-oncology, she has specific interests in adjustment to diagnosis/treatment, adherence, end-of-life and bereavement.
+Now working in the field of psycho-oncology, she has specific interests in adjustment to diagnosis/treatment, adherence, end-of-life, and bereavement.
 During her time with NCI, she has authored a therapeutic workbook, titled This Is My World, as well as several other therapeutic/educational resources related to social isolation in medically isolated pediatric patients, medication adherence, and bereavement.
-Dr. Zadeh also co-authored an advance care planning guide for adolescents and young adults, Voicing My CHOiCES, which has been distributed worldwide and is is widely used in pediatric centers.
+Dr. Zadeh Bedoya also co-authored an advance care planning guide for adolescents and young adults, Voicing My CHOiCESTM, which has been distributed worldwide and is widely used in pediatric centers.
 The Psychosocial Support and Research Program also developed and hosts a website for Pediatric Pscyho-Oncology Professionals.
-Dr. Zadeh’s research has been published in several peer-reviewed scientific journals and she has also co-written book chapters.
-Additionally, Dr. Zadeh has been invited to speak about her research with children, adolescents and young adults living with cancer and their families at both national and international conferences.
+Dr. Zadeh Bedoya’s research has been published in several peer-reviewed scientific journals and she has also co-written book chapters.
+Additionally, Dr. Zadeh Bedoya has been invited to speak about her research with children, adolescents, and young adults living with cancer and their families at both national and international conferences.